actions/cache/tips-and-workarounds.md

 #### Re-evaluating the cache key
 By default, the string resolved from the `key` parameter for restoring the cache will also be used for saving the cache.
 In some situations it may be preferred to re-evaluate the `key` parameter when saving, such as when part of the key's name is not available until after the restore has completed.
 In such cases, you can add the option `reevaluate-key: true`.

-For example, consider a a .NET solution that doesn't *normally* use `packages.lock.json` lock files.
+For example, consider a .NET solution that doesn't *normally* use `packages.lock.json` lock files.
 You may still want to generate a lock file for purposes of determining the cache key only.

 ```yaml
   - name: Cache Packages